getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 #### Streams

 In Grav streams are objects, mapping a set of physical directories of the system to a logical device.
 They are classified via their `type` attribute.
-For readonly streams that's the `ReadOnlyStream` type and for read-writeable streams that's the `Stream` type.
+For read-only streams that's the `ReadOnlyStream` type and for read-writeable streams that's the `Stream` type.
 You can register any custom stream type and pointing to it as long as it is an instance of the [StreamInterface](https://github.com/rockettheme/toolbox/blob/develop/StreamWrapper/src/StreamInterface.php) interface class.

 Mapping physical directories to a logical device can be done in two ways, either by setting up `paths` or `prefixes`.
 The former can be understood as a 1-to-1 mapping, whereas the latter (as the name suggests) allows you to combine several physical paths into one logical stream.
 Let's say you want to register a stream with the name "image".
 You can then with the stream `images://` list with